ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 his parishioners whenever it were required.

 "He must be an oddity, I think," said she.
-"I cannot make him out.--There is something very pompous in his style.--And what can he mean by apologising for being next in the entail?--We cannot suppose he would help it if he could.--Could he be a sensible man, sir?"
+"I cannot make him out. -- There is something very pompous in his style. -- And what can he mean by apologising for being next in the entail? -- We cannot suppose he would help it if he could. -- Could he be a sensible man, sir?"

 "No, my dear, I think not.
 I have great hopes of finding him quite the reverse.
 There is a mixture of servility and self-importance in his